Selling Yoga Related Products

 Selling yoga products, such as yoga clothing, props, mats, books, jewelry, DVDs, CDs and lotions is a potential additional source of revenue that yoga studio owners utilize to increase their overall income.

-Even despite challenging economic times, yoga practitioners reported wishing to spend more money on yoga classes, mats, clothing and other related accessories in 2009.
+Yoga practitioners reported wishing to spend more money on yoga classes, mats, clothing and other related accessories making this a great opportunity.

 To start studying your students, play close attention to what they wear and use, whether they ask you for recommendations about props or are curious about where you purchase your yoga apparel.